-You may also be able to access the application package for this announcement by searching for the opportunity on http://www.grants.gov.
-Go to http://www.grants.gov and then click on "Search Grants" at the top of the page and enter the Funding Opportunity Number, EPA-OW-OWOW-16-01, or the CFDA number that applies to the announcement (CFDA 66.460), in the appropriate field and click the Search button.
-Alternatively, you may be able to access the application package by clicking on the Package button at the top right of the synopsis page for the announcement on http://www.grants.gov.
-To find the synopsis page, go to http://www.grants.gov and click "Browse Agencies" in the middle of the page and then go to "Environmental Protection Agency" to find the EPA funding opportunities.
+You may also be able to access the application package for this announcement by searching for the opportunity on Grants.gov.
+Go to Grants.gov and then click on "Search Grants" at the top of the page and enter the Funding Opportunity Number, EPA-OW-OWOW-17-01, or the CFDA number that applies to the announcement (CFDA 66.460), in the appropriate field and click the Search button.
+Alternatively, you may be able to access the application package by clicking on the Package button at the top right of the synopsis page for the announcement on Grants.gov.
+To find the synopsis page, go to Grants.gov and click "Browse Agencies" in the middle of the page and then go to "Environmental Protection Agency" to find the EPA funding opportunities.